Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 A Final Judgment Agent $G_{\text{judge}}$ synthesizes the final prediction by performing \emph{Constrained Meta-Adjudication} over the candidate outputs from Value-Persona Agents.
 Given the multi-agent set $A$ and the query $q$ (question and response options), the judge outputs:

 Here $\hat{y}_q$ denotes the final prediction for query $q$.
 The judge does not receive $O_q$ or $\mathcal{V}_q$ directly; ontology and profile grounding are carried through the persona outputs.

-Compared to majority voting, $G_{\text{judge}}$ uses a constrained, evidence-first protocol: \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Evidence \& consistency.} For each $(\hat{y}_i,\rho_i)$, score grounding of $\rho_i$ and ontology compliance, then aggregate scores per option $y$. \item \textbf{Vote only under near-tie.} If top options are within a small margin, consult a Vote Summary as a secondary signal (otherwise ignore it). \item \textbf{Relevance tie-break.} If still tied, choose the option supported by personas more relevant to $d_q$. \end{enumerate} This yields evidence-weighted predictions and reduces response-count artifacts under weak or ambiguous evidence.
+Compared to majority voting, $G_{\text{judge}}$ uses a constrained, evidence-first protocol.
+The Judgment Agent follows an evidence-first adjudication protocol that prioritizes grounded support and ontology consistency before consulting vote signals:\footnote{Mechanism-level cases distinguishing OG-MAR from ensemble-style aggregation are provided in Appendix~\ref{app:case_not_ensemble}.} \begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Evidence \& consistency.} For each $(\hat{y}_i,\rho_i)$, score grounding of $\rho_i$ and ontology compliance, then aggregate scores per option $y$. \item \textbf{Vote as secondary cue.} If the leading options have comparable evidence strength, consult a Vote summary as a secondary signal (otherwise ignore it). \item \textbf{Relevance tie-break.} If still tied, choose the option supported by personas more relevant to $d_q$. \end{enumerate} This adjudication is conducted within a single LLM call, with the above criteria guiding the judge's internal reasoning rather than operating as separate rule-based modules.